Santa Maria Valley Railroad: History

 The original line ran for 23 mi, from Guadalupe to Roadamite.
 The track from Gates to Roadamite was abandoned in 1950.

 The last run of No. 21, Captain Hancock's favorite steam locomotive, was in February 1962.
 Captain Hancock took the throttle one last time.
 Walt Disney was in the cab with Captain Hancock.

 Baldwin 21 currently is undergoing restoration in Astoria, Oregon to be returned to excursion service.

 The Union Sugar Beet plant closed in 1993, ending the beet train era.

 In 1999 the G. Allan Hancock Estate gained full control of the SMV.
 The assets of the railroad were sold to Coast Belle Rail Corporation in 2006, ending an 81-year ownership by the Hancock family.

+On March 12, 2025, OmniTrax entered into a joint venture for the Santa Maria Valley Railroad, becoming the 29th railroad in the OmniTRAX national rail network.

-Other than 21, three other steam locomotives are in existence.
-Following a successful restoration, 205 was sold the engine to the Albany and Eastern Railroad in Oregon and is used on the Santiam Excursion Trains.
-100 is also in Oregon, but has not yet entered restoration.
-1000 resides on Static Display in Griffith Park at Travel Town.
+Other than No. 21, three other steam locomotives are in existence.
+Following a successful 38 year restoration, the Baldwin Locomotive Works 1924-built No. 205 was sold to the Albany and Eastern Railroad in Lebanon, Oregon and is used on the Santiam Excursion Trains.
+No. 100 is in Nevada, but has not yet entered restoration by the Virginia and Truckee.
+No. 1000 resides on Static Display in Griffith Park at Travel Town.